thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## advanced usage of analyzeGCMSdata {-}

 You can ask `analyzeGCMSdata` to extract single ion chromatograms if you wish.
 Just specify a list of ions as an argument.
 Note that specifying "0" corresponds to the total ion chromatogram and must be included as the first item in the list.
-For example:
+Here's an example:

 ```r